agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 hominid) prehistory, growth was so slow that it took on the order of one million years for human productive capacity to increase sufficiently to sustain an additional one million individuals living at subsistence level.
-By 5000 bc, following the Agricultural Revolution, the rate of growth had increased to the point where the same amount of growth took just two centuries.
+By 5000 BC, following the Agricultural Revolution, the rate of growth had increased to the point where the same amount of growth took just two centuries.
 Today, following the Industrial Revolution, the world economy grows on average by that